sligodave/sublime_remote_open/README.md

 	{
 		// Whether or not the plugin prints information to the python command "debug": false,
-		// The address at which the server should listen.
-E.g. 192.186.0.X "address": "localhost",
+		// The host at which the server should listen.
+E.g. 192.186.0.X "host": "localhost",
 		// The port at which the server should listen "port": 25252,
 		// Remote to local path mappings.